-- If you put less amount of rock salt than it should be, the pickles will become soft and this is not what we want.
+- If you put less amount of rock salt than it should, the pickles will become soft and this is not what we want.
 The pickles should be rock solid.

 - Never open the jar until the time has come to check if the vegetables in the jar turn to pickle or not.
 If you do that, you ruin the fermentation process by letting the air get into the jar.
 Every time you open the jar, the fermentation process breaks down and it needs to start again after you close the jar lid.

-- You may see jars with full of mixed vegetables such as carrots, cabbages, cucumber and etc. This is a wrong way of making pickles.
-Never make pickles with mixing different vegetable species.
-Such as, just make pickles from cucumbers or from cabbages.
-It is because each vegetable fermentation time period is different than each others.
-For example: Cabbages fermentation process is faster than cucumbers.
+- You may see jars full of mixed vegetables such as carrots, cabbages, cucumber and etc. This is the wrong way of making pickles.
+Never make pickles by mixing different vegetable species.
+Such as, just making pickles from cucumbers or from cabbages.
+It is because each vegetable fermentation time period is different than the others.
+For example Cabbage’s fermentation process is faster than cucumbers.

-As I mention above that there are more than 150 different pickle varieties of Turkish Cuisine and at below I’m giving you the beloved Turkish style Cucumber Pickles recipe.
+As I mentioned above there are more than 150 different pickle varieties in Turkish Cuisine and below I’m giving you the beloved Turkish style of Cucumber Pickles recipe.